Badg/hwiopy/README.rst

 Introduction
 ----------

+Preface to the introduction: oh god don't look at the source code it's dirty and needs to be put out of its misery (like seriously, complete rewrite).

 First, sorry (seriously sorry) but for the time being, the documentation here is going to be narsty.
 Not *lacking*, but more of a "brain dump" than an explanation.
 So it may only be helpful to me.
 But, uh, better than nothing?
 Probably?
 I wish I had time (or the resources to hire someone to document my shit) but at this point I'm just stretched too thinly.
 Butter over too much bread and all that.
 Speaking of which, this is being developed on python 3.4, and I don't have time to support python 2.
 One last apology: my link formatting was largely lost in the .md -> .rst transition.
 I haven't yet taken the time to update old links, but new ones should be added correctly.

 **Everything is currently under development.
 This is serious danger zone code here, absolutely unstable.
 But I'm actively using hwiopy, so I wouldn't expect game-breaking changes to happen on a regular basis or anything.**